RCBlackburn/lidRattR/README.md

 lidRmts
 ================

-#### A package to be used in conjuction with lidR (<https://github.com/Jean-Romain/lidR>) that produces area-based varaibles using three lidR techniques
+#### A package to be used in conjuction with lidR (<https://github.com/Jean-Romain/lidR>) that produces area-based varaibles using three lidar techniques

 ### Cloud-based technique